mcecot/mci-dotfiles/tag-scm_breeze/Readme.md

 SCM Breeze
 ==========

-Automatically loads SCM Breeze if present.
+Automatically installs SCM Breeze if not present.